Block Chain use in Record and Document Management

 On a block chain, subsequent blocks are built upon the hashed data of the previous block.
 I.E. Block 2 is built incorporating the hashed values of Block 1; Block 3 is build using the hashed value of Block 2.
 Hence if there is any amendment of record of events in Block 1, the hacker will have to redo data on Block 2 & 3 as well.
 He has to do it across all the connected computers and against time because a new block is added every ten minutes or lesser.

 Document management using blockchain has moved from a proof-of-concept to the real world.
 A blockchain tech startup Coinfirm has partnered a major polish bank PKO BP.
-The name of the product is Trudatum giving the bank the ability to permanently & immutably store data.
+The name of the product is Trudatum and it gives the bank the ability to permanently & immutably store data.

 Ian Khan, TEDx Speaker